Donate

 State Campaigns

-The Sentencing Project supports state-level advocacy efforts across the country, with particular focus in nine jurisdictions: Louisiana, Maryland, Massachusetts, Michigan, New York, Oklahoma, Rhode Island, Vermont, and Washington, DC.
+The Sentencing Project supports state-level advocacy efforts across the country, with a particular focus in six jurisdictions: Connecticut, Maryland, Massachusetts, Michigan, New York, and Rhode Island.

 Scroll down to learn more about each of our campaigns.